Skip to Content

 Probate litigation typically follows several stages, from filing to resolution.
 Here’s a brief overview of the process:

-• Filing the Lawsuit: A probate dispute begins when a party files a lawsuit challenging the will, trust, or estate management.
-The plaintiff may seek to contest the will, remove an executor, or address other concerns.
+• Filing the Lawsuit: A probate dispute begins when someone files a lawsuit challenging the will, trust, or estate management.
+The plaintiff may contest the will, seek to remove an executor, or raise other concerns.

-• Discovery Process: Both sides gather evidence, which may include financial records, witness statements, and expert testimony to support their claims.
+• Discovery Process: Both sides collect evidence, including financial records, witness statements, and testimony to build their cases.

-• Settlement or Trial: Most probate disputes settle before reaching trial.
-However, if an agreement cannot be reached, the case will proceed to trial where a judge will make a final decision.
+• Settlement or Trial: Most probate disputes settle before trial.
+If not, the case proceeds to trial for a judge to decide.

-• Appeals: If either party disagrees with the outcome, they may appeal the decision to a higher court.
+• Appeals: If a party disagrees with the decision, they can appeal to a higher court.

-In probate litigation, having an experienced attorney is essential to navigating these complexities and protecting your rights.
+In probate litigation, hiring an experienced attorney is essential for navigating complex rules and protecting your rights.

 FAQ: Probate Litigation